-And again, you tend to do that, you tend to write a big long list of them and the trick from there is to group them up a little bit and not make a, if you going to measure them, just pick the ones that are important and measure those, because otherwise you’ll end up spending all day measuring service levels than actually delivering service.
+And again, you tend to do that, you tend to write a big long list of them and the trick from there is to group them up a little bit and not make a, if you going to measure them, just pick the ones that are important and measure those, because otherwise, you’ll end up spending all day measuring service levels than actually delivering service.

 And so that’s a little trap to watch out as well.
 You might want to add something to that Heather.

 Yeah, I would just like to echo a lot of what Ross just said, in saying that there are really are a finite number of things that your customers care about.

-And then usually pressure is important, although they might not understand pressure per se, they want the water to come out of a the second storey bathroom; shower with enough force.
+And then usually pressure is important, although they might not understand pressure per se, they want the water to come out of a second story bathroom; shower with enough force.

 You know if they call you, how fast would be before you respond to them.
 Or if a break occurs in their driveway, I mean outside their driveway, on the street, how quickly are you going to get to them.

 Or you need to tighten up some of those, or change some of those, and do you get a lot of complaints from customers if the pressure is not high enough.
 If you do, maybe you need to raise the pressure and look at that.

 If you don’t get a lot of complaints, and things are going well, then you might have a very good pressure and you just need to maintain that.
 You don’t need to change that service level.

-And then over time, you can add in, either some technical service levels like what Ross was talking about that are more internal to the system; or maybe a few other customer service levels of things that they might want.
+And then over time, you can add in, either some technical service levels like what Ross was talking about that are more internal to the system, or maybe a few other customers levels of service of things that they might want.

 Be it a contract or your own team, just find out what they think they’re delivering.
-Then in itself it can just start a really really good conversation with an organization.
+Then in itself, it can just start a really really good conversation with an organization.